IIGROUP/interpGaze/README.md

 In this work, we present a novel method that works on both precise redirection and continuous interpolation.
 With the well-disentangled and hierarchically-organized latent space, we can adjust the order and strength of each attribute by altering the additional control vector.
 Furthermore, we contribute a high-quality gaze dataset, which contains a large range of gaze directions, to benefit researchers in related areas.

+This is a reproduction (my account was deleted after my graduation) and may be slightly different from the original implementaion. f you found any problems including codes and processed data, please feel free to [pull requests](https://github.com/weihaox/InterpGaze/pulls) or [open issues](https://github.com/weihaox/InterpGaze/issues/new).

 <details>
   <summary> Dependencies (click to expand) </summary>